Financial Analyst

 30 / 45

-30. What is the purpose of a "dashboard" in financial data analysis?
+30. What is a key step in preparing financial data for visualization?

 31 / 45